One Day in Munich: The Best Itinerary + Map, Tips & Guide

 Bavarian Statue

 The Bavarian Statue, known locally as the Lady Bavaria, was designed between 1843 and 1850 by Munich artist Ludwig Schwanthaler, who gives his name to a street nearby.
-The commanding statue, which together with its 9m stone plinth stands 18.52m high, was cast in bronze to represent the might and wealth of Bavaria.
+The commanding statue stands 19 meters (61 feet) high and was cast in bronze to represent the might and wealth of Bavaria.
 There is an internal staircase that takes you up to a viewing platform at the head of the statue, where there are benches on which to sit and enjoy the view.

 A close up image of the top of the Bavarian Statue, with a lion and women made of bronze, against a bright blue sky.